luisespino/Coronavirus_2020_11/2020-11/README.md

 The growth rate of cases was calculated from the growth with respect to the previous day taking data from the countries Guatemala, Costa Rica, Brazil, Spain and France with a range of dates from November 11 to October 12, the growth rate was determined with the formula ((total cases - total cases previous day) / total cases previous day) * 100

-After applying the k-means algorithm, the following graph and the information of the clusters are obtained, the code with which said analysis was created is 201122826.py
+After applying the k-means algorithm, the following graph and the information of the clusters are obtained, the code with which said analysis was created is in the file [201122826.py](https://github.com/ivanLM2310/CoronavirusML/blob/main/2020-11/src/201122826.py)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/26233013/99204817-69d61d80-277c-11eb-92e8-e396d0e80de2.png" width="400">